What are short sales?

 When the owner of a property owes more to the lender than the property is worth, called being ‘upside down,’ this is how short sales are defined, or potential short sales.
 Short sales can be caused by numerous factors.

-A drop in the U.S. real estate market like what happened in 2008, when the sub prime lending crisis caused many properties to lose as much as 70% of their value, or other factors like lack of upkeep on the property, an increase in crime in the area, an economic slowdown, or the discovery of something negative in the area can cause a property to lose it’s market value.
+A drop in the U.S. real estate market like what happened in 2008, when the sub prime lending crisis caused many properties to lose as much as 70% of their value.
+Also, several other factors like lack of upkeep on the property, an increase in crime in the area, an economic slowdown, or the discovery of something negative in the area can cause a property to lose some or most of it’s market value.

 There are two types of short sales: approved short sales, and unapproved short sales.
 An unapproved short sale is where a homeowner will attempt to sell the home for what he can get without the lender giving it’s blessing for the sale.
 More back and forth is needed for the bank to approve the short sale.